top of page

 The Interactive Case Consultations and Panels will provide a dynamic platform for attendees to explore complex clinical, business, and marketing challenges.
 These sessions offer a collaborative and engaging space to:

-Case Consultations (clinical, business, marketing, etc.): Work through clinical cases, business dilemmas, or marketing strategies with experienced peers and experts.
+Case Consultations: Work through clinical cases, business dilemmas, or marketing strategies with experienced peers and experts.
 Gain tailored insights, actionable recommendations, and new perspectives to navigate real-world scenarios effectively.
 Attendees will be able to ask for consultation for their specific situations.

 Panels: Attendees will hear from industry leaders and seasoned professionals on topics such as advanced clinical techniques, ethical business practices, and innovative marketing strategies.
 Panels are designed to spark meaningful discussions, share expertise, and address current trends and challenges in the field.
-Panels will include 3-5 panelists chosen by the Symposium organizers.
+Panels will include 3-4 panelists which must be submitted for consideration.

 General Topic Ideas: